Conducting risk assessment to deliver safe adult day care

-- People that require support with aerosol generating procedures should follow the COVID-19 supplement to the infection prevention and control resource for adult social care.
+- People that require support with aerosol generating procedures.
+Guidance on AGPs included in the COVID-19 supplement to the infection prevention and control resource for adult social careshould be followed.

-- Risks around anxiety, stress and behavioural changes as a result of the changes to social interactions and routines following COVID-19.
+- Risks around anxiety, stress and behavioural changes as a result of the changes to social interactions and routines following COVID-19 and Long COVID.
 For example, distress in relation to PPE, changed routines and fear of enclosed spaces.

 Staff and volunteers

 Similarly, providers should also have individual conversations with all staff and volunteers in order to assess risk and identify any needs, support or adaptations that may need to be made.
 Day centres are staffed by a wide range of people, and it will be important to:

 - Identify those who are more at risk of serious illness if they contract COVID-19 due to underlying health conditions or weakened immune system.

 - Assess the risks associated with those individuals and identifying actions to minimise the risks.

 Care has to be taken when asking for personal health information and this should only be asked for when it's required to support the worker.
 The level of detail provided should be no more than is necessary and reasonable.
 Staff from black, Asian and minority ethnic (BAME) backgrounds may have increased concerns about COVID-19, and employers should handle these conversations sensitively.

 A health declaration form may help with this process.
 Ofsted's 'social care health self-declaration form' could be adapted for this use.